sems/sems.dev/README.md

 ## Deployment

-Run `yarn run deploy` to deploy to live.
+Run `npm run deploy` to deploy to live.